struan-robertson/org-ics-import.el/README.md

 ## Contributing

 Please send any patches, issues, or questions to my [mailing list](https://lists.sr.ht/~struanr/emacs-package-development).
+If you would prefer to create a pull request or issue, I maintain a Codeberg [mirror of this repository.](https://codeberg.org/struan/org-ics-import.el)